wal-e/wal-e/README.rst

 To restrict log statements to warnings and errors, use the ``--terse`` option.
 This is supported on all WAL-E operations.

+Increasing throughput of wal_push
+'''''''''''''''''''''''''''''''''

+In certain situations, the ``wal-push`` process can take long enough that it can't keep up with WAL segments being produced by Postgres, which can lead to unbounded disk usage and an eventual crash of the database..

+One can instruct WAL-E to pool WAL segments together and send them in groups by passing the ``--pool-size`` parameter to ``wal-push``.
+This can increase throughput significantly.

+As of version 0.7.x, ``--pool-size`` defaults to 8.

 Development
 -----------